 Affiliate marketing is a major buzzword and has been for a number of years.
 Why?
-Affiliate marketing is basically one of the backbones of all commerce online.
+Affiliate marketing is basically one of the backbones of most commerce online.
 Especially for travel, gaming and eCommerce sites.
 This is why online purchases are expanding exponentially and why so many small business entrepreneurs are finding new business opportunities.

 Start your own affiliate site

 - Find a subject you love and/or that is low competition

 - Check if there are enough quality affiliate programs available